orb-lang/espalier/doc/md/peg/metis.md

 `:constrain` requires that the grammar be ordinary, not anomalous: we don't bother doing fancy things with under or over\-specified grammars\.

+#### Fixed Point

+Grammars are recursive, and allow an arbitrary amount of indirection, so our only hope of completing this constraint process is to reach a fixed point, where calling `:constrain` on any of the Nodes will have no further effect\.

+The most straightforward way to do this is to run a queue and push anything which isn't complete onto it\.

+When the initial passes are complete, we pop\-and\-push on the queue until everything is relaxed\.

+The trick will be knowing when a node has no further possibility of traits changing\.

+### Base :constrain

+Tags the class as having been constrained by the base rule and visits the kids\.

 ```lua
 function Syndex.constrain(synth, coll)